LibreCAD/docs/appx/build.rst

 Clone the Repository
 ~~~~~~~~~~~~~~~~~~~~

 To test the latest LibreCAD version, you may clone the official repository, and this cloning only needs to be done once.
-The latest development version of LibreCAD-2.0 is the master branch.

 Alternatively, you may download source code zipballs/tarballs from github: https://github.com/LibreCAD/LibreCAD/releases: